2020 BMW 2-Series Gran Coupe spy shots

 The Mercedes-Benz CLA will soon have competition from a coupe-like sedan from BMW.

-A prototype has been spotted for what’s likely to be a BMW 2-Series Gran Coupe.
-The car is on track for a debut in 2019, as a 2020 model.
+A prototype has been spotted for what’s likely to be a 2-Series Gran Coupe.
+The car is on track for a debut in the spring and on sale later in 2019 as a 2020 model.

 Its development may explain why BMW has been reluctant to sell its 1-Series sedan outside of China: for global markets, a sharper-looking 2-Series Gran Coupe makes more sense.

-Like the 1-Series, the 2-Series Gran Coupe sits on the BMW Group’s front-wheel-drive UKL platform.
-Compared to the 1-Series, we can see that the roofline features a more fastback design.
+The 2-Series Gran Coupe sits on a front-wheel-drive platform, in this case the FAAR design that debuted in the 1-Series.
+Compared to the 1-Series, we can see that the 2-Series Gran Coupe's roofline features a sleeker, fastback design.
 The hood also tapers more toward the nose while the rear overhang looks to be slightly longer.

-Powertrains should be shared with the 1-Series meaning a range of downsized engines including 3- and 4-cylinder units.
+Powertrains should be shared with the 1-Series, meaning a range of downsized engines including inline-3 and -4 units.
 The most powerful will likely be a 2.0-liter turbocharged inline-4 with over 200 horsepower.
 Depending on the market, transmission options should include 6-speed manual and 8-speed automatic units.

-While BMW cooks up a new 2-Series Gran Coupe to take on the CLA, Mercedes is working on a new A-Class sedan to take on the 1-Series as well as Audi’s A3 in the premium compact sedan segment.
-We know the A-Class sedan is coming to the United States.
-It’s not clear yet if the BMW will too.
+While BMW cooks up a new 2-Series Gran Coupe to take on the CLA, Mercedes has just launched a new A-Class sedan to take on the 1-Series.
+The A-Class will be on sale here shortly; it’s not clear yet if the 2-Series Gran Coupe will, too.
+Other rivals in the premium compact sedan segment include the Acura ILX and Audi A3.

 Email This Page